FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_FTPServerConfiguration/t_st_increaseFTPTimeout.md

     "title": "Increase the timeout for large files using server-initiated transfer", "linkTitle": "Increase the time-out for large files using server-initiated transfer", "weight": "160"
-}When sending 1.5 GB or larger files, the default timeout settings might be too low and <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> might throw an exception error.
+}When sending 1.5 GB or larger files, the default timeout settings might be too low and {{< SecureTransport/componentshortname  >}} might throw an exception error.
 You can increase the timeout settings for the FTP(S) and HTTP(S).

 1. Select **Operations > Server Configuration**.
     The *Server Configuration* page is displayed.